 You likely already know that underactive thyroid symptoms can wreak havoc on your weight.
 But dips in thyroid hormones can also cause fluctuations in brain metabolism, leading to forgetfulness, anxiety, and more.
-“At least half of women with a slow thyroid experience psychological symptoms, say Richard Shames, MD, coauthor of Thyroid Mind Power ($13.33, Amazon).
+“At least half of women with a slow thyroid experience psychological symptoms, say Richard Shames, MD.

 The good news?
 If thyroid problems are well-controlled, these symptoms will likely disappear, says Dr. Shames.
 Here, the pro-thyroid natural remedies that can work in tandem with any meds your doctor prescribes to alleviate the unexpected — but common — problems caused by a sluggish thyroid.